I've been getting a lot of questions about my Flood Maps web-site. Here's a compilation of all the thing's I've had to say about them so far.

 Finally, there are areas of the world far from the oceans that are far below sea level.
 These areas are shown as flooded on my map, where clearly they are not in danger.
 The area North of the Caspian Sea is the most striking example.

-Do you plan more versions (I've seen a lot messages asking for a
+Do you plan more versions (I've seen a lot messages asking for a50-100 m rise).

 I could certainly replace some of the levels with more extreme scenarios like this.
 I'm not sure whether its such a good idea.
 I'm more interested in alerting people to the certain consequences of current global warming than on indulging people's fascination with science-fiction scenarios.